Angevon-1/manual_baldursgate2_angevon/docs/setup_en.md

 4. When you've achieved the goal condition, click the GOAL button to mark the world as complete.

 Note: Universal Tracker needs to know the exact settings you used to correctly track.
 If you have any random options in the yaml, be sure to set them to what the generator chose so that the tracker knows.<br/>
 For example, say you had include_npcs at true: 50 and false: 50 (a random 50/50 chance of either being chosen), and the generator chose true.
 You need to change the false: 50 to false: 0 in the yaml or else the tracker will think it might be false and may highlight locations incorrectly.
 Options that the generator chose can be seen at the top of the spoiler log.
+These options are also listed in the Archipelago tab of the Manual Client when you first connect.
+A 0 next to the option means false and 1 means true.

 ## Game Troubleshooting